You can easily translate the web content to your language with the Google Chrome.

 Friday, September 13, 2024

-Addressing Sound Discrimination, Pronunciation, and Working Memory in Children with Hearing Loss
+Strengthening Sound Discrimination, Pronunciation, and Auditory Memory for Children with Hearing Challenges

 In addressing sound discrimination, pronunciation, and working memory in children with cochlear implants or hearing aids, auditory-oral training remains one of the most effective approaches.
 Research in recent years has reinforced the importance of early and consistent intervention to develop speech and language skills.
 Here are key strategies and relevant resources that speech therapists can employ: